heatherhaks/kterminal/README.md

         horizontal = '-',
         vertical = '|')

-//a hollow circle, cursor position is the center of the circle, radius starts at cursor position kTerminalData.drawCircle(
+//a circle, cursor position is the center of the circle, radius starts at cursor position kTerminalData.drawCircle(
         radius = 5,
         char = '#')

-//a hollow ellipse, draws similar to a rectangle
+//a ellipse, draws similar to a rectangle
 //the cursor position is the top left corner of the rect surrounding the ellipse kTerminalData.drawEllipse(
         width = 10,
         height = 5,
         char = '#')

+//a triangle, cursor is the top point, you must specify the bottom left point and the bottom right point kTerminalData.drawTriangle(
+        leftX = 10,
+        leftY = 12
+        rightX = 20,
+        rightY = 12)

+//boxes using single or double lines, requires an IBM code page 437 compatible font sheet kTerminalData.drawSingleBox(
+        width = 10,
+        height = 5)

+kTerminalData.drawDoubleBox(
+        width = 20,
+        height = 10)
 ```